Fact-checked by the ZeroinDaily editorial team

 Zoom’s App Marketplace

 Zoom’s App Marketplace lists over 2,000 integrations, including Salesforce, Slack, HubSpot, Dropbox, and Google Workspace.
-Teams has its own app store with over 700 apps — a smaller catalog, but the quality of native Microsoft integrations compensates significantly.
-If your business runs on Google Workspace, Zoom is the clearer choice.
-If you run on Microsoft 365, Teams wins by a wide margin.
+Teams has its own app store with over 700 apps, a smaller catalog, but the quality of native Microsoft integrations compensates significantly for organizations already standardized on that stack.

-Businesses tracking cross-platform software costs — especially those using expense tracking apps to manage SaaS spending — consistently find that Teams reduces duplicate tool costs when Microsoft 365 is already in play.
+Businesses tracking cross-platform software costs, especially those using expense tracking apps to manage SaaS spending, consistently find that Teams reduces duplicate tool costs when Microsoft 365 is already in play.

 Which Platform Is More Secure for Business Use?

-Both platforms meet enterprise security standards, but Microsoft Teams has a stronger track record and deeper compliance certifications for regulated industries.
+Both platforms meet enterprise security standards, but Teams has a stronger track record and deeper compliance certifications for regulated industries.
 Zoom has substantially improved its security posture since 2020 but carries reputational baggage from that era.

 Encryption and Compliance Certifications